Could Gold Collapse?

 We do not know what inflation expectations were before 1998, but we can guess what real yields might have looked like using CPI.
 After a painful period in the mid-1980s, they must have averaged around 4% in the late 1980s and 1990s.
 That implies the impact from high real yields would have held the price back by around 50% during that period, which oversaw falling inflation.

-Real yields were high in the 1980s and 1990s
+Real Yields Were High in the 1980s and 1990s

 With 20-year yields at 3% and 20-year inflation expectations at 2.5%, we are in the box highlighted below.
 The fair value of gold is $1,707.
 With the price at $1,850, there is a ~7% to 10% premium depending on your calibration.